 - Player 1 Start button acting like Player 2 start = YOU ARE NOT IN MODE 1

-- If all of the buttons and joystick directions work properly in the test program, your X-Arcade™ is working properly, and you may need to simply configure it properly for the game/emulator you are trying to use it with.
+- If all of the buttons and joystick directions work properly in the test program, your X-Arcade™ hardware is working properly!
+You may need to simply configure it properly for the game/emulator you are trying to use it with.
 See MAME instructions.